Project

 PROC_read()

-Added by Terrence Lawrence almost 12 years ago
+Added by Terrence Lawrence about 12 years ago

 I have a shared memory read issue between the ARM and DSP processor that I am trying to resolve.
 I am using PROC_read() function to copy data from DSP memory to a memory buffer used by the ARM.
 My question has to do with inter-processor semaphores.
 Does PROC_read() provide a way to synchronize access between writing/reading data from DSP shared memory via some type of semaphore?
 I think I may have an issue where my ARM application's read from the DSP's shared memory is slower than the DSP application's writes to shared memory.
 So, new data is written to the shared memory by the DSP, before the ARM application has an opportunity to read all the data from the share memory area.
 Not certain this is possible.
 But it seems like it.
 Is there a way to ensure that the access to the shared memory area is synchronized between the DSP and the ARM?